- Define developmentally appropriate physical activity.

 Some children in your program’s care may have conditions that affect their motor development, including physical and cognitive disabilities, neurological and perceptual disorders, and attention-deficit/hyperactivity disorder.
 Children with Individualized Education Programs (IEPs) have a specific plan to help them meet their personal goals and objectives.
 In general, these children will need changes or adaptations to the curriculum, classroom environment, and daily activities.
 Children with physical and other developmental disabilities may need related services to ensure they fully access their classroom and school curriculum, activities, environments, extracurricular activities, and school events.

 While some children may be able to engage in play and self-help activities with minimal or no assistance at all, other children will need significant supports, and may require the use of assistive technology, including equipment such as wheelchairs or braces or communication devices that enable them to explore their surroundings and interact with others.
 Other children with physical disabilities may also have visual, hearing, or intellectual impairments that require the use of significant supports and accommodations when it comes to daily classroom activities.
 Staff members may be working with children who have low muscle tone, leading to poor balance.
 They will have to support the child’s access and participation in motor activities.
-They might need support from you and the disability specialist to brainstorm appropriate supports.
+They might need support from you, your administrator, a disability specialist, and/or the child's family to brainstorm appropriate supports.
 Lastly, you may encounter children with attention-deficit/hyperactivity disorder who may sometimes be extremely active, impulsive, or easily distracted.
 Staff members will need support to help these children have successful participation in your program activities.
 They may need additional ideas about embedding physical activity in their activity plans.
 They may need support with planning and organizing their day to meet the child’s needs.

 Providing Ideas and Resources for Physical Development Indoors and Outdoors